jindal013/jaxformer-website-v2/_pages/sharded.md

 To do this efficiently, we use the `jax.eval_shape` function, which returns the shapes of a function’s outputs.
 Since we do not care about the actual values, only the dimensions, we can use these shapes to construct the final PyTree structure and the PartitionSpec.

-The function first takes a few variables that are needed to make the mock data such as the sequence length `T` and the number of layers and number of devices.
+The function first takes a few variables that are needed to make the mock data such as the sequence length `T`, the number of layers and number of devices.
 It then sets up the mock data and a key needed for the `init` methods which generate the fake parameters (again fake because we aren't actually going to use these parameters it just tells us the structure we are working with).

 ```python
 class shardedModel: